ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/database/documents/document-view/additional-features/counters.markdown

    * Voting results
    * Any event related to the document

-* Create and [manage](../../../../../client-api/session/counters/overview#managing-counters) Counters using [API methods](../../../../../client-api/session/counters/overview), or through the Studio.
+* Create and manage Counters using [API methods](../../../../../client-api/session/counters/overview) or through the Studio.

 * In this page:
   * [Viewing Counters Data](../../../../../studio/database/documents/document-view/additional-features/counters#viewing-counters-data)